kinderhead/Amethyst/README.md

 }
 ```

-Custom functions are declared as private and with a leading underscore in their name (custom object methods are also static to prevent confusing states with each other).
+Custom functions are declared as private and with a leading underscore in their name (custom object methods are also static to prevent confusion).
 This is so the source generator can generate wrapper methods for easier use.
 If the source generators are not used, then they can be public.
 In the future, the source generator will contain an analyzer to catch this error.

 Which then can be called as follows anywhere:
 ```csharp